The mission of the State Fire Marshal’s Office is to make fire safety a way of life in the Commonwealth of Virginia. We accomplish this by:

 - Providing training to fire inspectors, fire investigators, and public educators through the Virginia Fire Marshal Academy

-We have 36 total personnel serving the Commonwealth from our headquarters in Glen Allen and five regional offices throughout the Commonwealth.
+We have 29 total personnel serving the Commonwealth from our headquarters in Glen Allen and seven regional offices throughout the Commonwealth.

 Many of Virginia’s larger urban localities have their own local fire official.
 Questions or complaints in those localities should be directed to the local fire official.